vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-identifying-common-steps.md

     id1([Install Dependencies]) --> id2(["Build App"])
 ```

-The "Install Dependencies" step is common to both, so it can be extracted to its own job.
-In the newly extracted job, we
+The "Install Dependencies" step is common to both.
+It's a prime candidate to be extracted to its own job!

-can install the dependencies and save them as an artifact.
-This allows jobs further down the Build Pipeline to use them!
+In the newly extracted job, we can install the dependencies and save them as an artifact, allowing for other jobs in the
+Build Pipeline to use them!
+I'll talk more about this in the [caching post](./optimising-ci-cd-caching.md).

-Once we've done this, our Build Pipeline would look something like this:
+Once we've extracted the job our Build Pipeline would look something like this:

 ```mermaid
 flowchart LR